-As we are on school grounds, the children who take regular medication will be able to continue to do so as they usually do in school.
-If the child is coming from Heacham Infant or Snettisham Primary School it is the responsibility of their class teacher to ensure medication is brought to the Junior School site and taken as it should be.
+It is the responsibility of their class teacher or teaching assistant to ensure correct medication is brought to the farm site and stored/taken as it should be.
 If sun cream or insect spray is required, the children will be encouraged to apply it themselves while being observed by an adult.
-Information on specific children and their medication (if necessary) will be available in the 'health and safety toolbox', but class teachers must make the Forest School Leader aware of any medical information before carrying out Forest School with the children.
+Information on specific children and their medication (if necessary) will be left in the school office due to confidentiality, but class teachers must make the Forest School Leader aware of any medical information before carrying out Forest School with the children.